-Located on the shores of a large and shallow bay that protects swimmers from rougher surf, Santa Ponsa is a haven for families, golf players and couples who are looking for solitude as well as a bit of adventure.
+Santa Ponsa is a haven for families, golf players and couples who are looking for relax as well as a bit of adventure.
 The three golf courses in this location feature challenging holes as well as alternate tee placement for beginners.

 By virtue of being a more upscale vacation spot, the hotels in this coastal town tend to be more luxurious, but many of them offer off-season discounts.

 Santa Ponsa Beach stretches for over 1000 metres along the coast and is over 100 metres wide from the shoreline to the sea.
 Located on the shores of a large and shallow bay that protects swimmers from rougher surf.

 The sparkling white sand, warm water, gentle shelving and lifeguards on duty until 6pm, make Santa Ponsa a popular venue for those with young children.